 Whether it's financial support for the IRA from Irish Americans or the contracting of experts to help Libya -- this sort of thing has to stop. - 5.
 We are committed to work even more closely with our allies to combat this international problem.
-Cleaning up our intelligence mess will help because some of our allies hesitate to work with us for fear of restrictions and leaks. - terrorist events by the media has been a disgrace.
-Los Angeles

-Police Chief Darrell Gates at a recent meeting of the International Association of Police Chiefs complained of hostage or terrorist incidents, "It becomes instant drama a live in the simulation of the international show, even entertainment."
-The news media will have to remain what the word "responsibility" means.
+Cleaning up our intelligence mess will help because some of our allies hesitate to work with us for fear of restrictions and leaks. - 6.
+Number six is not so easy.
+The handling of some terrorist events by the media has been a disgrace.
+Los Angeles Police Chief Darrell Gates at a recent meeting of the International Association of Police Chiefs complained of hostage or terrorist incidents, "It becomes instant drama -- a live show, even entertainment."
+The news media will have to learn what the word "responsibility" means.
 We do not advocate legal restrictions, but terrorists must know that taking hostages will not insure publicity for their cause.
 This will require much more voluntary cooperation between authorities and the news media. - 7.
 We must take a close look at the punishment of those convicted of terrorism.
 Imprisoning terrorists won't work.
 It leads to further violence during attempts to free jailed gang members.
 It was just this sort of thing that led the Baader-Meinhof gang to murder Hanns-Martin Schleyer.
 It also encourages several hijackings in Europes.
 Terrorists who cause the death of innocent people, even if by accident, should face the death penalty; punishment should be swift and certain.

 - 8. The United States and each of its allies must protect its diplomats and embassies and maintain the special military capability needed to handle any terrorist threat.
-The As Ciby on Policis Reagan Administration is fully committed to this.
-You can in the golf of Side Sound out the United State is be assured that we are not afraid to exercise force when necessary to protect the lives and freedom of American citizens.
+The Reagan Administration is fully committed to this.
+You can be assured that we are not afraid to exercise force when necessary to protect the lives and freedom of American citizens.
 In a speech to West Point's graduating class, President Reagan proclaimed America's era of self-doubt if over -- and it is. - 9.
 Any nation directly aiding terrorists should be diplomatically, economically isolated until such behavior ceases.
 The first steps toward this have been taken by private airlines who now refuse to fly nations that habor hijackers.
 For this reason, earlier this year the U.S. Government gave the boot to the few Libyan diplomats remaining in this country since the cessation of diplomatic relations. - Democracies must be recognized for what it is: a totalitarian threat to freedom.
 Terrorists are no better than Nazis or fascists.
 Simply because they do not wear uniforms and march in a row does not make them any less totalitarian.
 The free people of the world must commit themselves to winning the battle against terrorism, just as they committed themselves in the battle against tyranny a generation ago.